 Historically, Democratic administrations focus on the promulgation of new safety and health standards, while Republican administrations tend to enforce existing standards and regulations.
 Biden’s administration is likely to promulgate new regulations while also drastically stepping up enforcement of existing standards.

 Employers should closely examine their safety and OSHA compliance programs in the weeks and months ahead.
 Effective safety programs can help prevent accidents and injuries that drive the injury incident rates that may prompt inspection through site-specific targeting.
 Compliance audits can help identify OSHA compliance deficiencies that can be corrected before an inspection.

-For more than 29 years, Horton Safety Consultants has helped employers develop and implement effective safety and compliance programs that prevent injuries and protect from costly OSHA inspections.
+For more than 29 years, Horton Safety Consultants has helped employers develop and implement effective safety and compliance programs that prevent injuries and protect from costly OSHA inspections, an exceptional service offered exclusively to our valued clients.
 Please contact us if you would like assistance with your safety and OSHA compliance programs.

 Material posted on this website is for informational purposes only and does not constitute a legal opinion or medical advice.
 Contact your legal representative or medical professional for information specific to your legal or medical needs.